How do I apply for a job in the CLIMB program?

-Housing is pre-arranged by CLIMB at the Campus Village at Auraria in downtown Denver.
+Housing is pre-arranged by CLIMB.
+Our housing for summer 2020 will be at Campus Village Apartments on the Auraria Campus.
 Students will be assigned to suites, furnished with a bed, dresser, and desk.
 Common rooms for the suites have a couch and chairs.
 Each suite has its own toilet and shower stalls.
 Suites have small kitchens with a stove and refrigerator.
-Campus Village has wonderful common areas, including a fitness center, basketball court, cyber cafe, movie and tv lounge and much more.
+CLIMB housing has wonderful common areas, including a fitness center, tv lounges and much more.
 Students must bring or buy their own kitchen items: pots, pans, dishes, glasses, etc. and bedding.
 The building has high speed Internet access and on site laundry facilities.
-Parking is available at Campus Village for a monthly fee.
+Parking is available for a monthly fee.

 How do I get to Denver?

 By Air: To Denver International Airport (DEN) (about 45 minutes east of downtown Denver).
 All major airlines operate here, but it is a hub for United Airlines.

 By Car: I-70 and I-25 go right through Denver.